MobileViT: Light-weight, General-purpose, and Mobile-friendly Vision Transformer: Abstract

 \section{Abstract}

 Light-weight convolutional neural networks (CNNs) are the de-facto for mobile vision tasks.
 Their spatial inductive biases allow them to learn representations with fewer parameters across different vision tasks.
 However, these networks are spatially local.
 To learn global representations, self-attention-based vision transformers (ViTs) have been adopted.
 Unlike CNNs, ViTs are heavy-weight.
-In this paper, we ask the following question: \emph{is it possible to combine the strengths of CNNs and ViTs to build a light-weight and low latency network for mobile vision tasks?} Towards this end, we introduce \arch, a light-weight and general-purpose vision transformer for mobile devices. \arch~presents a different perspective for the global processing of information with transformers, i.e., \emph{transformers as convolutions}.
+In this paper, we ask the following question: \emph{is it possible to combine the strengths of CNNs and ViTs to build a light-weight and low latency network for mobile vision tasks?} Towards this end, we introduce \arch, a light-weight and general-purpose vision transformer for mobile devices. \arch~presents a different perspective for the global processing of information with transformers.
 Our results show that \arch~significantly outperforms CNN- and ViT-based networks across different tasks and datasets.
 On the ImageNet-1k dataset, \arch~achieves top-1 accuracy of 78.4\% with about 6 million parameters, which is 3.2\% and 6.2\% more accurate than MobileNetv3 (CNN-based) and DeIT (ViT-based) for a similar number of parameters.
 On the MS-COCO object detection task, \arch~is 5.7\% more accurate than MobileNetv3 for a similar number of parameters.
+Our source code is open-source and available at: \url{https://github.com/apple/ml-cvnets}.